-What is CALM?
+What was CALM?

 In 2014 a research clinic for children with problems in the areas of attention, learning and/ or memory was established at the MRC Cognition and Brain Sciences Unit (MRC CBU).
-The clinic is located in the Centre for Attention, Learning and Memory (CALM), a family-friendly developmental research facility based at the MRC CBU.
+The clinic was located in the Centre for Attention, Learning and Memory (CALM), a family-friendly developmental research facility based at the MRC CBU.
 The MRC CBU is part of The University of Cambridge, funded through a strategic partnership between the Medical Research Council and the University.

 Our Mission